-Dots may be defined so as not to require a rectangular title bar 132 or bottom bar 134 (at top and bottom).
+Dots may be defined so as not to require a rectangular title A frame can be defined to have a configuration (e.g., base 55 bar 132 or bottom bar 134 (at top and bottom).
 Indeed, either or both of title bar 132 and bottom bar 134 may be omitted in a Dot Definition.
 Other controls (128, 130, 138, 140) may also be omitted, provided certain functionality (e.g., exit or close) is otherwise provided.
 Furthermore, every functional element in a Dot may be defined as a control element that is relatively positioned and layered (in z order)-much like layers in HTML.
 Transparency may also be a given property.
 Different layers and controls may be given Dot properties (such as a title-bar-move-property or Dot-menu-property).
 Very flexible Dot interfaces may therefore be provided.
-(See the specificarendered with bottom bar properties) with corner elements 40 tion for the <DOT> and <CONTROL>DTDs in Appendix A-XML Specification.)
+(See the specification for the <DOT> and <CONTROL> DTDs in Appendix A-XML Specification.)

 Control Space

 Between the title bar 132 and the bottom bar 134 is a control space 126 where one or more controls, images, data, etc., can be flexibly positioned.
-For example, control space 126 may include a web rendering control referred to herein as a Web Conduit (described further below).
-The Dot framework supports any Active-X based control which may be positioned and initialized in a Dot (e.g., an on-line stock trading company may implement a custom stock chart-rendering control and define a Dot to permit a user to interface with this control).
+For example, control space 126 may include a web rendering control referred to herein as 5 a Web Conduit (described further below).
+The Dot framework supports any Active-X based control which may be positioned and initialized in a Dot (e.g., an on-line stock trading company may implement a custom stock chart-rendering control and define a Dot to permit a user to interface with this 10

 A Dot may be defined to include a static image over which dynamic data may be displayed, such as the example of FIG. 3 in which a static image of a cloud has rendered thereover dynamic (changing) data relating to likelihood of rain.
-Alternatively, the Web Conduit may render in control space 126 purely static data obtained from the Dot Definition, a URL, or the client device, as well as dynamic data resulting from client-run processes, pushed or pulled Internet content, etc.
+Alter- 15 natively, the Web Conduit may render in control space 126 purely static data obtained from the Dot Definition, a URL, or the client device, as well as dynamic data resulting from client-run processes, pushed or pulled Internet content, etc.

-The Web Conduit control is just one of many controls that may be included and positioned in a Dot's control space 126.
+The Web Conduit control is just one of many controls that 20 may be included and positioned in a Dot's control space 126.
 For example, Active-X based control can also be referenced and inserted.
 This capability allows a Dot developer to implement a custom control.
-For example, a stock ticker display may be implemented as a custom secure chart control that renders stock tracking charts with small streams of secure xml data.
+For example, a stock ticker display may be implemented as a custom secure chart control that 25 renders stock tracking charts with small streams of secure xml data.
 Such a custom control can be laid out with a Web Conduit control next to it if the Dot developer chooses to do so.
-Also, just like a browser, a Dot developer may embed an active-x control in an HTML page rendered in the Web Conduit control as is the practice for use with full screen browsers.
-5
+Also, just like a browser, a Dot developer may embed an active-x control in an HTML page rendered in the Web Con- 30 duit control as is the practice for use with full screen browsers.